elunna/nerfhack-changelog/README.md

 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)
-* wumpus is now huge; strengthened bite attack from 3d6 to 6d9; increased difficulty
+* wumpus is now huge with a thick hide; strengthened bite attack from 3d6 to 6d9; increased difficulty
 * xans can't fly (dnh)
+* The wumpus is now unique to the ranger quest and much scarier.
+It also now appears in a random room in the Ranger's locate level.
 * xorns have flanking
 * yellow and black light explosions are directionless (xnh)
 * yellow molds puff out clouds of stunning spores (as a corollary, pets will attack them less often now)